 CBT-E is a specific manualised treatment written by Christopher Fairburn (Fairburn, 2008).
 It is comprised of four stages of treatment – initially focussing on establishing real time food diary recording, collaborative weighing and regular eating patterns followed by addressing the maintaining factors of the eating disorder through cognitive challenges and behavioural experiments.

 BETRS currently offer the 20 session version of CBT-E which involves 20 sessions over 20 weeks.
 Suitability for CBT-E treatment is determined during the assessment phase.

 For some individuals, DPP can be an alternative to inpatient care and it can also be a useful step in the transition to home after intensive inpatient treatment.
 Length of engagement in the program is determined by individually established goals and progress.
 The program is free but small costs are involved (for example the cost of meals during social outings).

-The DPP facilitates the recovery process for people with a low BMI who are motivated to undertake health restoration and the management of disordered eating behaviors.
+The DPP facilitates the recovery process for individuals who are motivated to undertake health restoration and the management of disordered eating behaviours.

 The program is an open, structured group program that supports participants to achieve individually negotiated health restoration goals.
 Groups focus on supporting motivation and managing feelings while working on health related goals.
 Meal support is provided as part of the program.